Alphonse Mucha: Paris

 His illustrations began to give him a regular income.
 He was able to buy a harmonium to continue his musical interests, and his first camera, which used glass-plate negatives.
 He took pictures of himself and his friends, and also regularly used it to compose his drawings.
 He became friends with Paul Gauguin, and shared a studio with him for a time when Gauguin returned from Tahiti in the summer of 1893.
 In late autumn 1894, he also became friends with the playwright August Strindberg, with whom he had common interests in philosophy and mysticism.

 His magazine illustrations led to book illustration; he was commissioned to provide illustrations for Scenes and Episodes of German History by the historian Charles Seignobos.
 Four of his illustrations, including one depicting the death of Frederic Barbarossa, were chosen for display at the 1894 Paris Salon of Artists.
-He received a medal of honor, his first official recognition.
+He received a medal of honour, his first official recognition.

-Mucha added another important client in the early 1890s; the Central Library of Fine Arts, which specialized in the publication of books about art, architecture, and the decorative arts.
-It later launched a new magazine in 1897 called Art et Decoration, which played an early and important role in publicizing the Art Nouveau style.
-Mucha continued to publish illustrations for his other clients, including for a children's book of poetry by Eugène Manuel and for a magazine of the theater arts called La Costume au théâtre.
+Mucha added another important client in the early 1890s; the Central Library of Fine Arts, which specialised in the publication of books about art, architecture, and the decorative arts.
+It later launched a new magazine in 1897 called Art et Decoration, which played an early and important role in publicising the Art Nouveau style.
+Mucha continued to publish illustrations for his other clients, including for a children's book of poetry by Eugène Manuel and for a magazine of the theatre arts called La Costume au théâtre.